-Certain restrictions apply to transfers involving cover inside super and your financial adviser can help you with this.
+Certain restrictions apply to transfers involving cover inside super.
+In addition, certain options, features and benefits may no longer be available on the new cover.
+Your financial adviser can help you with this.

-We reserve the right to refuse a transfer application if you've made a claim or are entitled to make a claim.
+We reserve the right to refuse a transfer application.
 If we do refuse your transfer application for any reason your existing Encompass Protection cover will continue unless you choose to cancel, or your insurance ends.